Also known as

-Sprawling perennial daisy to 40 cm tall with fibrous roots, and long thin stems (from 15-70 cm long) that are sparsely hairy to hairless, much-branching and root at nodes.
+Sprawling perennial daisy (<40 cm tall) with fibrous roots, and long thin stems (from 15-70 cm long) that are sparsely hairy to hairless, much-branching and root at nodes.
 Small, narrow leaves (upper leaves usually 3-lobed) are fragrant when crushed.
-White, white-purplish or pink daisy-like flowers with a central yellow disc are produced from January to December, followed by masses of fluffy seeds.
+White, white-purplish or pink daisy-like flowers with a central yellow disc (Jan-Dec) are followed by masses of fluffy seeds.

 Are there any similar species?

 Bellis daisy (Bellis perennis) has nearly identical flowers, but wider leaves in a basal rosette.